Signum-Gordon spectral mass from nonlinear Fourier mode mixing

-In this paper, we will analyze the mass problem within the simplest model of this kind, the signum-Gordon (SG) model \cite{Arodz:2007ek}.
-By analyzing the Fourier modes of the SG field and examining its dispersion relation, we will introduce the concept of a {\it spectral mass}.
+A perturbative mass, similar to its role in the Klein-Gordon (KG) model, appears in the dispersion relation that determines the allowed wavenumbers $k$ for a wave signal of a given frequency $\omega$.
+For the KG equation, this relation is derived directly from the Fourier transform of the linear field equation, resulting in the algebraic condition:

+where $m_0$ represents the bare mass of the scalar field as defined in Eq.~\eqref{pert_mass}.
+This relation implies a lower frequency bound -- or mass gap -- at $\omega = m_0$, below which plane-wave solutions become evanescent.

+In the context of the signum-Gordon (SG) model \cite{Arodz:2007ek}, however, the situation is more nuanced due to the non-smooth nature of the V-shaped potential $V(\phi) = |\phi|$.
+A natural question arises: what is the form of the dispersion relation for such a model, and what "mass" would appear in this relation, given that the standard perturbative mass is not well-defined at the vacuum?

+This paper is devoted to the determination of a characteristic mass derived from the dispersion relation, which we refer to as the {\it spectral mass} to reflect the physical context of its derivation.
+To address this, we excite the signum-Gordon vacuum in two distinct ways: through specific initial field configurations and via signals generated during the evolution.
+We then perform a numerical Fourier analysis of the resulting field evolution, which provides access to the dispersion curves (or dispersion maps) used to estimate the spectral mass parameter.

+The emergence of such a mass is strictly related to the coupling between different modes.
+The nonlinearity of the SG model is responsible for nonlinear Fourier mode mixing, which allows for the excitation of higher modes during the evolution, even if only a single mode was initially present.
+In the first part of this work, we estimate the leading correction to the spectral mass by analyzing this nonlinear mixing.
+Finally, the characteristic mass is validated through a comparative analysis with the nonlinear Klein-Gordon model.

 The paper is organized as follows.